-- HVAC systems will be set to maximize circulation of air from outside buildings. - Windows and doors will be kept open to the extent possible to keep fresh air flowing through indoor spaces. - CMP has already investigated and upgraded its filters, as needed, to the highest allowable MERV rating. - CMP will utilize outside instruction to the greatest extent possible. - As a district owned facility, the Sacramento City Unified School District's HVAC Department maintains and checks the system.
+- HVAC systems will be set to maximize circulation of air from outside buildings. - Windows and doors will be kept open to the extent possible to keep fresh air flowing through indoor spaces. - CMP will utilize outside instruction to the greatest extent possible.